 Crowdfunding also uses your audience and fanbase to your advantage.
-Traditional methods of funding (VCs, bank loans, rich uncles) didn’t care how many Instagram followers or email subscribers you had.
+Traditional methods of startup funding (VCs, bank loans, rich uncles) didn’t care how many Instagram followers or email subscribers you had.
 Now, crowdfunding allows you to leverage your fans and followers to grow your business, offering rewards in exchange for support.

 Crowdfunding has blazed an advantageous trail for entrepreneurs and small businesses.
 Let’s talk about how to hop on this trail and use crowdfunding to start and fund your venture.

 Crowdfunding is Competitive—Make Sure Your Product is Killer